libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 The server responds by creating the browser's Offer SDP using the values in the STUN Binding Request.

 ### DTLS Handshake
 The browser and server then engage in a DTLS handshake to open a DTLS connection that WebRTC can run SCTP on top of.
 A [Noise handshake](https://github.com/libp2p/specs/blob/master/noise/README.md) is initiated by the server using the fingerprints in the SDP as input to the [prologue data](https://noiseprotocol.org/noise.html#prologue), and completed by the browser over the Data Channel.
 This handshake authenticates the browser and the server, although Noise is not used for the encryption of data.
-A total of six roundtrips are performed.
+A total of six roundtrips (five without `HelloVerifyRequest` DTLS DOS prottection) are performed.

 Once the DTLS and Noise handshakes are complete, DTLS-encrypted SCTP data is ready to be exchanged over the UDP socket.